idelchi/godyl/docs/commands/download.md

 ## Description

-The `download` command provides a quick way to download tools directly from GitHub repositories or URLs.
-You can specify tools in the format `owner/repo` for GitHub repositories, or provide a full URL.
+The `download` command provides a quick way to download tools.
+You can specify tools in the format `owner/repo` for GitHub/GitLab repositories, or provide a full URL.

 When using the `download` command, the tool will be downloaded and extracted directly into the output directory.